← ServerPilot Docs

 Adding a Key

-First, login to your ServerPilot account and navigate to the Account Settings page by clicking on Settings from the Account drop-down menu.
+Once you have a key pair, log in to your ServerPilot account and navigate to the Account Settings page by clicking on Settings from the Account drop-down menu.

 Next, click SSH Keys in the left side-bar navigation.